danjohnson3141/Jekyll-Test/serializers/fields.md

-client_id, A reference key to an external record, string connection_status, Info on connection status between this and active user, object; UserConnectionShort country, Info on the country this event is happening in, object; Country description, The description of this group, string description, Verbose name of locale; used externally, string display_rank, Allows for arbitrary sorting of results, integer email, The email address of this user; should only show if this is active user profile, string
+client_id, A reference key to an external record, string connection_status, Info on connection status between this and active user, object; UserConnectionShort country, Info on the country this event is happening in, object; Country created_by, The user_id of the person that creatd the record, integer description, The description of this group, string description, The description of this sponsor, string description, Verbose name of locale; used externally, string display_rank, Allows for arbitrary sorting of results, integer email, The email address of this user; should only show if this is active user profile, string